Hebrew Angel Names

 What does the name mean?The language or symbolic direction of the name

-Where does the name appear?The strongest source layer: biblical, deuterocanonical, apocryphal, later tradition, or modern use
+Where does the name appear?The strongest evidence context: biblical, deuterocanonical, apocryphal, later tradition, or modern use

 What can we responsibly claim?Whether the name has a clear angelic role, a later devotional profile, or only cautious symbolic value